Ketamine for Depression: Is it right for you?

 Maintenance and Ongoing Support

-As symptoms begin to improve, some clients benefit from ongoing “maintenance” or integration sessions spaced out over time—every few weeks or months, depending on individual needs.
+As symptoms begin to improve, some clients benefit from ongoing “maintenance” sessions spaced out over time—every few weeks or months, depending on individual needs.

 In our practice, ketamine is always provided in combination with therapy.
 We believe that the real power of ketamine comes from how it’s integrated into the therapeutic process.
-Continued work with a therapist—during and after your ketamine sessions—is essential for making sense of the insights that arise, supporting lasting change, and preventing symptom relapse.
+Continued work with a therapist—before, during, and after your ketamine sessions—is essential for making sense of the insights that arise, supporting lasting change, and preventing symptom relapse.
+Many people benefit from ongoing therapy even after their medicine sessions are complete.

 Rather than viewing ketamine as a one-time fix, we see it as a tool that, when paired with consistent therapeutic support, can lead to deeper and more sustainable healing.